gilamran/fullstack-typescript/README.md

 ## Quick Start

+If you're using Github, you can click on the "Use this template" button to create a new repository based on this starter kit.

-Just clone this repository into your own project folder. and start working
+Otherwise clone this repository into your own project folder. and start working

 ```bash
 git clone https://github.com/gilamran/fullstack-typescript.git <MyProjectName>